With the massive options, which call analytics method is best for your agency or business?

 Call analytics takes keywords and phrases and then deciphers consumer behavior.
 More advanced call analytics produce valuable call metrics and indicators.
 Reports merge call data that smart marketers and businesses use to optimize call conversions and save missed opportunities.

 After a phone conversation, a software program reviews the recording and searches for specific keywords.
 Often call tracking users can designate the exact words they want to hear.
 A dentist’s office wants to hear “appointment.”
 An HVAC company wants to hear “deposit” or “credit card.”
-These keywords signify the caller is converting into a customer.
+These keywords signify that the caller is converting into a customer.
 Right?

-While on the surface both systems appear to be similar; but comparing call analytics to keyword spotting is like comparing apples to oranges.
+While on the surface, both systems appear to be similar; but comparing call analytics to keyword spotting is like comparing apples to oranges.

 Keyword spotting identifies keywords and phrases within a call transcript and then categorizes them for automation.
-The basic premise is that call tracking based on keyword spotting provides analysis of phone calls through metrics like call length and the types of words used within the conversation.
+The basic premise is that call tracking based on keyword spotting analyzes phone calls through metrics like call length and the types of words used within the conversation.
 From there you can understand with greater accuracy what customers need.
 Plus, it cuts down the time spent analyzing actual phone recordings by only targeting certain words.

 For example, if an agent at a car dealership wants to know how many times callers ask for the newest model of a car they are selling, the marketing agent might use keyword spotting to determine how many times a certain make, model, and manufacturer are mentioned in a phone conversation.

 Keyword spotting can also help determine brand awareness.
 Say a company has a certain motto or slogan and they are trying to embed it into the heads of its customers or potential customers.
 This method can help the company determine if callers mention the slogan during a phone conversation.
 Keyword spotting can also monitor the performance of individual sales representatives and their phone skills.